bbeny123/Plex_Asuswrt-Merlin/README.md

 #### 3 - hold Plex and upgrade other Debian packages

-> Plex should be upgraded separately to prevent other packages from creating a problematic `systemd` symlink.
+> **Plex** should be upgraded separately to prevent other packages from creating a problematic `systemd` symlink.
-> Alternatively – upgrade everything at once, then fix the symlink and reinstall Plex.
+> Alternatively – upgrade everything at once, then fix the symlink and reinstall **Plex**.

 ```bash
 apt-mark hold plexmediaserver